petrus-v/anybox-nose-selenium/README.rst

 Know issues
 ===========

-* I wonder why In travis I need to install this nose plugin with ``develop`` to be detect by nose plugin manager?
 * It looks like setupClass is called Twice in multiprocess
 * There is something wrong unittesting selenium nose pluggin in multiprocess